HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ## Introduction

 **DISCLAIMER:** At this time, the HCA Metadata Standard development team is actively working towards adhering to this style and formatting guide.
-In some cases, the Standard is not
+In some cases, the Standard might not yet follow all the guidelines outlined in this document.

 This document describes the style and formatting rules followed by the HCA Metadata Standard.